 Step 3: Map Out a Path

-Since we established where we want to go, now is time to figure out what path we should take to reach B and leave
+Since we have established where we want to go.
+Now is the time to figure out what path we should take to reach B and leave

 Let me give you an example a lot of people use: